pieter/gitx/README.markdown

 to drive GitX features; and staying up-to-date with Apple and third-party frameworks and libraries that are used.

-# Getting GitX (R)
+# Getting GitX-dev

 The latest binaries are available on the [GitHub project downloads page](http://github.com/rowanj/gitx/downloads).

-GitX (R) uses the [Sparkle](http://sparkle.andymatuschak.org/) framework for in-app updates; so once you have version 0.11 or later, you can check for or update to new builds from the GitX menu at any time, or opt-in for automatic updates.
+GitX-dev uses the [Sparkle](http://sparkle.andymatuschak.org/) framework for in-app updates; so once you have version 0.11 or later, you can check for or update to new builds from the GitX menu at any time, or opt-in for automatic updates.

 # Features

 The project is well underway, and based on the solid foundations of GitX and GitX (L), used day-to-day by our developers.
-We consider GitX (R) to be close to feature-complete, with very few workflows dependant on manual command-line `git` usage.
+We consider GitX-dev to be close to feature-complete, with very few workflows dependant on manual command-line `git` usage.